- You can afford beautiful, healthy teeth without financial burdens.

 In practice, standard care looks like this, for example:

-• If the insured person opts for an implant instead, the insurance fund would pay the same amount as for a simple bridge — i.e., €460.
+- If the insured person opts for an implant instead, the insurance fund would pay the same amount as for a simple bridge — i.e., €460.
 However, the cost of the implant is around €3,000.
 Without additional dental insurance, the insured person’s own contribution would, therefore, be €2,540.
 If he had taken out supplemental dental insurance that covers 90% of the implant costs, he would only have to pay a co-payment of €300.
-Particularly problematic: an implant would also be medically the better solution, as it protects the tooth structure of neighboring teeth.
+Particularly problematic: dental implants would also be medically the better solution, as it protects the tooth structure of neighboring teeth.

-• Costs for root canal treatments are covered if the tooth in question is “worth preserving” or the treatment helps to retain an intact denture.
-Otherwise, patients must either accept that tooth extraction or pay for the treatment themselves, what can cost more than €1,000.
+- Costs for root canal treatments are covered if the tooth in question is “worth preserving” or the treatment helps to retain an intact denture.
+Otherwise, patients must either accept that tooth extraction or pay for the root canal treatment themselves, what can cost more than €1,000.

 Status of statutory dental services

-• Reimbursement of costs only based on standard benefits, no reimbursement for higher quality treatment
+- Reimbursement of dental costs only based on standard benefits, no reimbursement for higher quality treatment

-• Professional cleaning only reimbursable if medically indicated
+- Professional teeth cleaning only reimbursable if medically indicated

-What dental care does private health insurance cover?
+What dental care does private health insurance in Germany cover?

 Freelancers, the self-employed and employees with an income above the compulsory insurance threshold can take out private health insurance.
 The so-called compulsory insurance limit is currently (2024) an income of €69,300 per year or €5,775 per month.